Install in an air-gapped environment

 See Juju airgapped for details.

-To deploy Kubeflow, use our Air-gapped deployment script.
+To deploy CKF, use Air-gapped deployment script.

-The script assumes the following:
+The script assumes:

 • a retagged-images.txt file exists in the home directory of you air-gapped machine.
 It contains a list of all the images needed for Charmed Kubeflow, where each image is defined with the air-gapped registry.
 Here’s a sample of retagged-images.txt: